We live in a time that points to the possibilities of a future of equality and regeneration.

 Content is woven around history, current critical theory and semiotics, and exposure to diverse representation, as well as practical application of art and design process.
 Design is much more than a visual medium—it is fundamentally a human communication channel and invention tool.
 I use the classroom as a laboratory—change is present there as the environment changes.
 For me, the task is to meet each and every students’ desire for education, and to transform their perception and expectation of education and learning that is in synthesis with their individuality, life experience, values, and ambitions.

-Open Education and Publishing Institute, GC Digital Initiatives and the Teaching and Learning Center at the CUNY Graduate Center, New York, NY, 2022.
+•Creating Open Courses and Open Educational Resources Workshop, Open Education and Publishing Institute, GC Digital Initiatives and the Teaching and Learning Center at the CUNY Graduate Center, New York, NY,2022.

-Eat Your Vegetables: Sneaking in Conceptual Thinking during Technical Instruction
+•Eat Your Vegetables: Sneaking in Conceptual Thinking during Technical Instruction— Design Incubation, Kean University, Union, NJ, 2016.

-Author, journal publication
+Author, journal publication (in review)

-“Basic Graphic Design Communication: Baruch College/CUNY Remixable Intro to Graphic Design Course Resource", a CUNY Academic Commons site, 2022.
+Remixable Intro to Graphic Design Course Resource • a CUNY Academic Commons site, 2022.

 https://graphicdesign.commons.gc.cuny.edu/